 Asbestos Management Training Courses

-ATac (the Asbestos Testing and Consultancy Association) provide plenty of asbestos related courses, for anybody who wishes to earn certificates in asbestos surveying, asbestos management, asbestos removal and asbestos analysis.
-The currently available courses are RSPH Level 4 Certificate in Asbestos Laboratory and Project Management, RSPH Level 3 Award in Asbestos Surveying, RSPH Level 3 Award in Asbestos Bulk Analysis, RSPH Level 3 Award in Asbestos Air Monitoring and RSPH Level 3 Award in Asbestos Management for Dutyholders.
-Such qualifications are through the RSPH (Royal Society for Public Health), and have been specifically designed for industry experts involved with asbestos management, who are working for UKAS approved companies.
+The Asbestos Testing and Consultancy Association (ATaC) provide a variety of asbestos related training courses, for anyone who wishes to begin a career in asbestos removal, asbestos management, asbestos surveying and asbestos analysis.
+The courses that are currently available include RSPH Level 4 Certificate in Asbestos Laboratory and Project Management, RSPH Level 3 Award in Asbestos Air Monitoring and Clearance Procedures, Remote RSH Level 3 Award in Asbestos Management for Dutyholders, RSPH Level 3 Award in Asbestos Bulk Analysis and RSPH Level 3 Award in Asbestos Surveying.
+These qualifications are courtesy of the Royal Society for Public Health (RSPH), and have been created specifically for industry experts involved in asbestos management, working for UKAS endorsed businesses.

 Some UK Occupations Most at Risk of Asbestosis (Mesothelioma)